roman-ryzenadvanced/glm.47-launched-and-it-is-beast/README.md

 ## 🎄 Special Christmas Offer

-Don't miss out on the AI Coding Revolution.
-Get the most powerful model for the lowest price!
+Same as I did, you may get one of the most powerful models for the lowest price, through the current GLM promotions for new year and xmas:

 ```text
  ___________________________________________________________